 You need the Forcibly close unresolved incidents privilege to close unresolved incidents.

-In the Allowed users list, choose the recipients that are
+In the Allowed users list, add the users and user groups that

 If you leave this list empty, all users can set incidents to this state.